-To mark Lung Health Awareness month in November, here are a five essential tips to get the most out of your lungs and boost your energy now.
+To mark help improve your health and energy levels, here are a five essential tips to get the most out of your lungs and boost your energy now.

 1. Coordinate breathing with movement when exercising.
 Breathing out on exertion (e.g. as you push or pull or lift) will help.
 While holding your breath during exertion can stabilise core muscles and may be utilised by those more advanced in exercise, it can also compromise the overall breathing pattern and oxygen intake and means that, on completion of the activity during which they’ve been holding their breath, there will be a need to expel the air from the lungs before being able to take in the next breath.